MicrosoftDocs/power-platform/power-platform/power-fx/formula-reference-pac-cli.md

 # Formula reference - Power Platform CLI

-In this article, learn about all the functions available in Microsoft Power Platform CLI.
+In this article, learn about all the functions available in Microsoft Power Platform CLI [pac power-fx commands](/power-platform/developer/cli/reference/power-fx).

 ## A